chenaciousD/blabla/content/posts/2016-02-02---A Digital Workplace Collaboration Tool for Creativity.md

 <img src="/media/Sentons-Collaboration-Use-Cases.jpg" width="500" />

-This opportunity matrix helped our team pull apart our concepts and create distinct products that were tailored for specific collaboration typologies.
+This opportunity matrix helped our team pull apart our concepts and create distinct products that were tailored for specific collaboration use cases.

 <img src="/media/Sentons-Use-Case-Framework.jpg" width="400" />

 ### Concepting for Collaboration

 From there, we created 3 conceptual directions, **Concierge, Portal and Campfire**.
-For each concept, we created sample positioning, customer types, and key signature features that created differentiation for that particular concept.
+For each concept, we created sample positioning, customer types, and key signature features.

 <img src="/media/Sentons-Concept-Board.jpg" width="900" />